Troy Brown: Entertainment

 Since 2008, Brown has been a football analyst with NBC Sports Boston.
 Brown, along with teammate Tom Brady, played himself on the Family Guy episode "Patriot Games".
 He also had a cameo in the 2012 film The Three Stooges, alongside Jerod Mayo.

 Business

 Brown is an investor in and spokesman for the Narragansett Brewing Company.

 Personal life

+Troy Brown Way street sign in 2026.

 Brown currently resides in Huntington, West Virginia, where a portion of West Virginia Route 10 was designated Troy Brown Way.

 Brown and his ex-wife Kimberly (who works as a chemist for the United States Army Corps of Engineers), have two sons.
 He works with various charities through the Troy Brown Fantasy Football Camp.
 He also worked with the Bartrum Brown Football Camp from 2001 through 2011.